null

 2. Watering the wrong way.

-The proper rule of thumb is to water lawns deeply and infrequently to encourage grass to grow deep roots.
-This means watering for anywhere between 20 and 60 minutes 2 to 4 days a week instead of 5 or 10 minutes every day.
-But how do you actually know when and how much to water so you don't goof it up?
+But how do you actually know how often and how long to water your grass?
 Start by keeping the weather in mind.
 Just because it rained a little doesn't mean the grass got enough water.
 An all-day soaking rain is probably enough to skip the next scheduled watering but a 15-minute sprinkle is not.
-And if summer days have been exceptionally hot and dry, your lawn may be thirstier than usual.
-(Check out our Lawn Watering Tips article for more info on watering.)
+If summer days have been exceptionally hot and dry, your lawn may be thirstier than usual.

 3. Mowing too short.

-Okay, let's talk mowing height.
+Okay, let's talk grass mowing.
 First, a little science lesson: Grass plants grow root systems in proportion to their top growth, so when grass blades are too short, they can't make enough sugars for the roots to grow deeply into the soil.
 Grass cut too short will immediately start pouring its energy into growing its blades—at the expense of root growth.
 Shallow roots can lead to lawn problems during drought because the plants can't reach deeper water reserves in the soil.

 4. Letting a few weeds get out of hand.